jakobringler/blog/content/notes/Vocabulary.md

 ---
-title: "Vocabulary"
+title: Vocabulary
-draft: true
+draft: false
 tags:
   - list
 ---

 ### Buoyancy

 ### Curl

 Rotation of a vector field.
 Can be viewed as flow of fluid or gas through said field.

 ![[notes/images/curl.png]]